user160244980349/sde-math/readme.md

 - [x] Replace formats with f-strings
 - [x] Move preload in schemes classes
 - [x] New Lj and Aj (review G and L)
-- [x] L and G expansion when subbing matrices and their symbols these are understood but are not tested in terms of performance
+- [x] L and G expansion and their symbols are understood but are not tested in terms of performance
 - [x] I10 and I01 with C from database
 - [x] Q ordering
 - [x] Replace prints with logs